em843/em843/README.md

 ## Hi!
 I'm Erin 👋
 - 👩‍💻 Eager problem solver and skilled communicator.
-- 🚙 Currently working @ Cornell on a tool that quantifies vehicle emissions in pursuit of better air quality!
 - 🎶 Recently, I've been making updates to my brand website which I built from scratch in Angular, [erinmusicbox.com](https://erinmusicbox.com/).
 - 🎹 I run a freelance music arranging business called erinmusicbox (5 years and counting!).
 - 🐈 In my free time, I like to sing, hike, and hang out with my two cats.